AudioSceneDescriptionFormat/asdf/doc/special-shapes.rst

 ==============

 There are no pre-defined special shapes in the ASDF.
-All trajectories are using the same underlying type of spline -- see :doc:`splines`.
+All trajectories use the same underlying type of spline -- see :doc:`splines`.